OSEL-DAM/Protocol-to-Assess-and-Standardize-the-Use-of-MCLs-for-VAD-Testing/README.md

 This GitHub page contains a protocol for assessing and standardizing the use of mock circulatory loops in ventricular assist device testing.
+The file "MCL_VAD_Study_Datacollection.xlsx" can be used for data collection and reporting.
+The file "MCL_VAD_Study_MCLinnformation.xlsx" can be used to describe and characterize individual MCLs.